eythaann/readable-types/README.md

 tsc --noEmit *.(spec|test)-types.ts
 ```
 Additionally, we recommend adding this command to your Husky pre-commit hook to ensure that any changes to these files are caught before they are committed to the repository.

+## Compatibility
+Readable-Types is compatible with TypeScript versions 4.2 and above.

+## Roadmap
+We're always working to improve and expand Readable-Types.
+Here's a sneak peek at what's coming up in future versions:
+* More type utilities for common use cases
+* Enhanced testing capabilities

 ## License
 [MIT](https://github.com/Eythaann/readable-types/blob/master/LICENSE.txt)